Trinity, Jersey: Landmarks

 Jersey Zoo is the most popular tourist attraction in Trinity and possibly in the whole of Jersey.

 Jersey Zoo (formerly Durrell Wildlife Park) is located at Les Augrès Manor in Trinity.
 It was established in 1959 by naturalist and writer Gerald Durrell.
 It has approximately 169,000 visitors per year.

 Trinity Manor is the home of the Seigneur of Trinity.
 Athelstan Riley purchased Trinity Manor in 1909.
 Finding the manor house in a ruined condition, he undertook an elaborate restoration (or "imaginative reconstruction", which has been criticised as turning the building into a French style château).
 The reconstruction was carried out 1910–1913 by C. Messervy to designs by Sir Reginald Blomfield.
-One of the surviving feudal duties of the holder of this fief is to present the Monarch with a pair of mallards when he or she visits the Island.
+One of the surviving feudal duties of the holder of this fief is to present the Monarch with a pair of mallards when they visit the Island.
 The current holder of the title is Pamela Bell, as Dame of Trinity.